 All around Sérignan Plage Nature, even at the reception, we would find staff in different states of (un)dressing.
 Sandra made the joke that she has one of the few jobs in the world where it’s perfectly normal and acceptable to forget your underwear at work.
 To us that sounded like a great description of a future clothing optional world.

 Guests at Sérignan Plage Nature

-While it’s often said that the naturist campings in France are much more visited by foreigners than by Europeans, Sérignan Plage Nature proves this statement untrue.
+While it’s often said that the naturist campsites in France are much more visited by foreigners than by Europeans, Sérignan Plage Nature proves this statement untrue.
 With about 50% of their visitors being French.
-Of course this has a lot to do with a recent revolution in French naturism and the many young families that seem to gain interest in a nude lifestyle.
+Of course, this has a lot to do with a recent revolution in French naturism and the many young families that seem to gain interest in a nude lifestyle.
 The families are not uniquely French though.
-We were happy to hear that Sérignan Plage Nature has seen a significant growth in naturist families in general during the last three years.
+We were happy to hear that Sérignan Plage Nature has seen significant growth in naturist families in general during the last three years.

-The popularity of naturism in France and the surrounding countries will certainly be a reason for that, but the management of Sérignan Plage Nature also makes sure that both parents and children can have a great time at the camping.
+The popularity of naturism in France and the surrounding countries will certainly be a reason for that, but the management of Sérignan Plage Nature also makes sure that both parents and children can have a great time at the campsite.

 Reservations & Contact

 After a visit to Sérignan Plage Nature, guests get the opportunity to already reserve a spot for the next year.
 As a result, 60% of all spots are occupied before the bookings are even open.
 So we don’t need to tell you that it’s better to book early, especially if you want to visit in high season.